OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 ### Will transactions with a higher "gas price bid" be confirmed first? {#will-transactions-with-a-higher-gas-price-bid-be-confirmed-first}
-<p>There is no notion of mempool on Arbitrum, transactions are processed on a first come first serve basis by the Sequencer.
+<p>There is no notion of mempool on Arbitrum, transactions are processed on a first come first served basis by the Sequencer.
 Thus, the gas price bid parameter does not influence the order in which a transaction is processed.</p>

 <p></p>